UniStuttgart-VISUS/megamol/docs/manual.md

 #### Modules and calls

-Modules are the functional entities of MegaMol TM .
+Modules are the functional entities of MegaMol&trade; .
 They provide several programmatic access points, the slots.
 Two types of these slots are shown in figure 3.1 as colored arrow heads.
 CalleeSlots are access points of modules, through which these can be called to perform a function.
 For example, modules of class SimpleSphereRenderer provide a CalleeSlot rendering